Qasim-DS/CodeAlpha_Python_Task/README.md

 Task 5:
 How can you write a Python program that takes name and birthdate as input and outputs the corresponding Zodiac sign and store it in a file using Pandas?

+Task 6:
+How can I write a Python program that can send emails to one or multiple recipients using an email account?

+Task 7:
+What is the process to extract data from the wikipedia website using Beautiful Soup in Python?
+Specifically, how can we extract the rank, name of the company, Industry, Revenue, Revenue growth, Headquarters for the top US companies by Revenue?

+Problem Statement of Task 7:
+The task is to scrape the list of largest companies in US by revenue form wikipedia using Beautiful Soup in Python.
+The data required to be extracted includes the rank, name of company, Industry, Revenue, Revenue growth, Headquaters.